LEGO Therapy – Offering Endless Possibilities of Developing Communication Skills

 LEGO Therapy is a fun way to build interest and develop the essential skills in children encouraging them to work together towards a common goal.
 This speech therapy program brings to them numerous opportunities for observation, experimentation, imagination, physical activities and social interaction.
 During the sessions, the speech therapists use different techniques to bring in new challenges for the children to accomplish.
 This therapy has a number of behavioural and developmental approaches by means of which the youngsters are motivated to achieve their shared goals.

-At Hope AMC, LEGO Therapy is offered to help children learn and develop skills through playful activities.
+At Hope AMC, LEGO Therapy in Dubai is offered to help children learn and develop skills through playful activities.